Georgia Stone Manufacturer Fined for Silica Exposure: Understanding the Risks and Prevention

 The case of Art Stone-Granite & Marble Inc. highlights the critical importance of adhering to safety regulations to protect workers from the dangers of silica exposure.
 By implementing proper control measures, providing necessary protective equipment, and educating employees, employers can significantly reduce the health risks associated with respirable crystalline silica.

 For more information on silica hazards and prevention, visit OSHA’s Silica Safety and Health Topics page.
-NASP also offers a Silica Dust Specialist Course for only $195.
-For more information, or to enroll, click here now.
+NASP also offers a Silica Dust Specialist Course for only $195, or $155 for our Premium Members.
+For more information, or to enroll, click on the button below.

 Related Posts